The Lottery Winners: History

 In 2019, the band were discovered at a live showcase by music mogul Seymour Stein.
 He went on to help them sign to Modern Sky UK, where they released their self-titled major label debut album in 2020, just a week before the COVID-19 pandemic.
 As a result of this, they were unable to promote the album, so instead, took to recording a covers album, Sounds of Isolation, which was released that August.
 For Record Store Day, the band released a 7" single which featured a brand new track, "Love Will Keep Us Together".
 In March 2021, the band released a new EP, Start Again, which featured a mix of covers and new tracks, some of which would later go on to feature on their second major label album, Something to Leave the House For, which was released that December.

 In April 2023, the band released their third studio album, ‘Anxiety Replacement Therapy’, which saw them collaborating with the likes of Frank Turner, Shaun Ryder and Boy George.
 The album debuted at #1 on the official UK Albums Chart, earning the band their first highly coveted top spot.
 Rylance described the album as a "self-help tape" for those struggling in life.
 Many major festivals followed in 2023, including Kendal Calling, Boardmasters, Isle of Wight and Glastonbury Festival, where they played six sets, the most by an original artist that year.

 In late 2023 and early 2024, the band embarked on their ’This Is How It Feels’ tour, which saw a number of sell-out shows across the UK, finishing at a sold out O2 Apollo Manchester, which was later recorded for release on vinyl.
 A series of performances at festivals throughout 2024 followed.

 The band's fourth major label studio album, KOKO (an initialism for Keep on keeping on), was announced in September 2024.
-The album became the band's second number one on the UK Albums Chart upon it's release in March 2025.
-The success lead the band to become the main support act for Robbie Williams on his Britpop Tour, which saw them play a number of sold out dates across the UK and Europe.
+The album became the band's second number one on the UK Albums Chart upon its release in March 2025.
+The success led the band to become the main support act for Robbie Williams on his Britpop Tour, which saw them play a number of sold out dates across the UK and Europe in 2025 and will support again in Australia and New Zealand in 2026.

-On 30 May 2026, the band will play their biggest headline show ever at the Leigh Sports Village.
-Special guests include Frank Turner and Reverend and the Makers, and support comes from Scouting for Girls, The Lilacs and DJ Katie Owen.
+On 30 May 2026, the band played their biggest headline show ever at the Leigh Sports Village.
+They debuted a new song called “Song for Leigh” here under the name “Song for Leigh Collective” which they worked on with young artists from around Leigh (Caitlin Leitch, Ewan Canton, Owen Fitzmaurice, Ethan Tyrrell, Marti Boardman, Oliver Baxter, and Kerrick Mills); the song released on shortly after the first showing of the song at Leigh Sports Village Stadium on 1 June 2026.
+Other special guests at the concert included Frank Turner and Reverend and the Makers, and support came from Scouting for Girls, The Lilacs and DJ Katie Owen.

+On 30 July 2026 the band played opening concert at the Pol'and'Rock Festival at Czaplinek, Poland.